 Window blinds do two things: They soften sunlight to bring out a room's best

 If you still have the manufacturer's instructions, kudos to you!
 Get these out before you clean.
 Your manufacturer will have included tips for cleaning wooden blinds, as well as what cleaners and tools are safe to use on its product in particular.

 If you don't have the instructions, see if you can identify the kind of wood the manufacturer used during construction.
 Many wooden blinds are made from real wood like cherry, walnut, bamboo or oak, but faux wood is popular for its use of a finish that ensures the blinds are resistant to scratches, moisture

 Over time, blinds can harbor dirt and grime that's difficult to remove.
 Every so often, or at least once a year, you'll want to thoroughly wash your blinds to remove dirt buildup.
 Before washing, however, it's important to dust the blinds to remove loose dirt and other particles.
-Use a soft tool for this, such as a dry cloth or rag, a Soft Furniture Wipe, a feather duster, a microfiber duster or a vacuum brush (be sure it's soft).
+Use a soft tool for this, such as a dry cloth or rag, a feather duster, a microfiber duster or a vacuum brush (be sure it's soft).

 Moving across the slats one at a time top to bottom sweep your dusting tool over the surface, picking up dust as you go.
 Good Housekeeping suggests angling the blinds to a near-closed position, exposing dust and debris that may sit hidden on slats that are above your line of sight.
 If you work with them flattened, corner dust can go untouched as you move from one end to the other.

 Now, you can wash them.
 Keep in mind that excess moisture is bad for wooden and faux blinds.
 Every spot you clean should be left as dry as you found it.